tendermint/spec/spec/core/data_structures.md

     they can use `verifySkipping` from their header at the common height to the conflicting header

 - If the header is valid, then the validator sets are the same and this is either a form of equivocation or amnesia.
-We therefore check that 2/3 of the validator set also signed the conflicting header
+We therefore check that 2/3 of the validator set also signed the conflicting header.

 - The trusted header of the node at the same height as the conflicting header must have a different hash to the conflicting header.

+- The `ByzantineValidators` provided must be the overlap between validators in the common validator set and those that voted in the commit of the conflicting block.

 - For LightClientAttackEvidence to be included in a block it must be within the time period outlined in [evidenceParams](../abci/abci.md#evidenceparams).
 Evidence expiration is measured as a combination of age in terms of height and time.

+- Information required to form ABCI evidence (`TotalVotingPower` and `Timestamp`) must all match the nodes own state at that height.

 ## LightBlock